 These plants have been hit by frost a few times over; see how the leaves look more of a brown and crisp.

-New eye growth is constantly being produced on the underground rhizome during winter and this shoots away in early spring as the above ground temperature warm up.
+New growth is constantly and slowly being produced on the underground rhizome during winter and this shoots away in early spring as the above ground temperature warm up.

 This is the result after only one heavy frost the leaves have turned a dark blackish tone and are soft and limp.